apache/openwhisk-release/README.md

 An example of the release note can be found at the following link: [example of release note](https://github.com/apache/cordova-coho/blob/master/docs/coho-release-process.md).

-## Artifacts
+## Artifact requirements
-We need to package the source code and the complied binaries separately.
-Each of them should be signed cryptographically.
+Artifacts for project repository source code and any compiled binaries are packaged separately with each artifact being signed cryptographically.

-The package of source code needs to provide the installation script for users to deploy a full OpenWhisk environment.
+Source code needs to provide the installation script for users to deploy a full OpenWhisk environment.
 We target to implement this step in Travis build.

-## Licensing
+## Licensing requirements

 All the source code has to be compliant with Apache Licensing Policy, by adding the LICENSE file, NOTICE file to each repository and the release package, and adding Licensing headers to each source code file.
 Please visit [License_Compliance](docs/license_compliance.md) for detailed information.

-## Release distribution
+## Release distribution requirements
 We need to upload all artifacts to project’s subdirectory in Apache channel.
 This step needs to be implemented in Travis build.

 # Specifications to implement the above release process